David and Frederick Barclay: Yodel

 Delivery company Yodel has received criticism for its poor service in the past, but has improved over recent years.
 Yodel (which operates via Home Delivery Network Ltd.) suffered a £130 million loss in 2011.

-handbag.com
+handbag.com (1999–2006)

 In October 2006, the Barclays sold handbag.com for £22 million.
 This was almost all profit: they acquired the website after it was set up as a joint venture between Hollinger International and the Boots Group in 1999.
 The Handbag group was a collection of four websites designed for female users: the high fashion getlippy.com, the fashion and home life-focused allaboutyou.com, a "specialist pregnancy site" gomamatoday.com and handbag.com.

-Woolworths and Ladybird brands
+Woolworths and Ladybird brands (2009–2021)

-On 2 February 2009, it was announced that the brothers' The Very Group had purchased the brand names of Woolworths and Ladybird children's clothing for an undisclosed amount, from Deloitte, the administrators of the failed Woolworths Group.
+On 2 February 2009, it was announced that the brothers' Shop Direct Group had purchased the brand names of Woolworths and Ladybird children's clothing for an undisclosed amount, from Deloitte, the administrators of the failed Woolworths Group.
+In July 2021, the British and Irish Woolworths brands would be sold to Woolworth in Germany, with The Very Group retaining the Ladybird brand.